awsdocs/amazon-eks-user-guide/doc_source/install-kubectl.md

 1. Determine whether you already have `kubectl` installed on your device\.

    ```
-   kubectl version | grep Client | cut -d : -f 5
+   kubectl version --short --client
    ```

-   If you have `kubectl` installed in the path of your device, the example output is as follows\.
+   If you have `kubectl` installed in the path of your device, the example output includes the following line\.
+You can ignore the message explaining that `--short` will become the default in the future\.
 If you want to update the version that you currently have installed with a later version, complete the next step, making sure to install the new version in the same location that your current version is in\.

    ```
-   "version-number-eks-0123456", GitCommit
+   Client Version: v1.24.X-eks-1234567
    ```

    If you receive no output, then you either don't have `kubectl` installed, or it's not installed in a location that's in your device's path\.